 use FaceTime if travel is an issue but much prefer to meet in person so we can interact with the dogs together.
 Remember we’re making a long-term commitment to each other to care for a Barbet puppy.
 We take this very seriously.

-After a visit we have our trainer interview potential new owners to discuss details of preparing for a puppy, finding your local resources, and specifics about training your Barbet.
-We’re thrilled to be able to offer this service and our families have found it extremely helpful.
+After a visit we will discuss details of preparing for a puppy, finding your local resources, and specifics about training your Barbet.

 When we know we’re expecting a litter we’ll send a copy of our contract.
 We’re glad to discuss details and be sure we have a clear agreement.
 Paperwork is finalized at pick up.
 We do not take deposits.